StefanoAnzolut/business-guide/source/quickstart/upgrade.rst

 New to Skribble?
 This is how it works.
 --------------------------------------

 Setting up Skribble Business for your company will make you the admin.
-Don't worry, you can add more admins later if you need.
+You can add more admins later if you need.

 - Go to `my.skribble.com/business/signup`_